LivioDR/CS_TeamBuilder/Readme.md

 ---
 #### Team Overview

-A team consists of four agents on each side, so three more agents are created to join the player's team.
+A team consists of four agents on each side, so three more agents are created to join the player's team, all of them with the same money constraints as the player's character.

 The name of the agents are set to the language in which the player's browser is set to simulate that they are other players joining the same server.
+If the browser language is not supported by the API, it will default to US English.

 ![My team display](./assets/images/readme/myTeam.png)